University of South Florida

-Ph.D., University of Pittsburgh; Post-doctoral work, Universita per Stranieri; Fulbright Research, University of Rome
+Ph.D., University of Pittsburgh; Post-doctoral Research in Italian Studies, Universita’ per Stranieri; Fulbright Research Scholar, University of Rome

-She specializes in classical, medieval, and early modern comparative literature and interdisciplinary literary studies, with particular emphasis on Homer, Virgil, Dante, Boccaccio, Petrarch, and Machiavelli.
+She specializes in classical, medieval, and early modern comparative literature and interdisciplinary literary studies, with particular emphasis on Homer, Virgil, Dante, Boccaccio, Petrarch, Machiavelli, and Montaigne.
 Her other areas of teaching expertise include medieval and early modern Franco-Anglo-Hispano-Italian literary, historical, political and cultural relations; early modern humanistic philosophy and pedagogy and its cultural legacy; women in history and literature; 16th and 17th century English literature; 18th century European philosophical thought, especially that of Giambattista Vico; pedagogy; and British, Continental, and American women writers.
 She teaches courses in classical and early modern literature, including the epic, utopian literature, the sonnet, the novella, among others.
-She has taught in the English Department Honors Program and is a member of the USF Honors College Faculty where she teaches Arts and Humanities.
-She has also taught at the State of Florida Florence Study Center, St. Leo University, and Hillsborough Community College.
+She has taught in the USF English Department Honors Program and in the USF Honors College.
+She has also had visiting teaching appointments at the State of Florida Florence, Italy Study Center, St. Leo University, and Hillsborough Community College.

-Professor Ruffo Fiore has a prolific publication record with four internationally recognized books, including Donne’s Petrarchism: A Comparative View, and Niccolo Machiavelli.
-She was awarded a $65,000 grant from the NEH and additional grant support from USF for the compilation of a monumental and international acclaimed 3,000 item, 850 page Annotated Bibliography of Modern Scholarship on Niccolo Machiavelli.
-She has published numerous refereed articles and book chapters in English and Italian and has presented over 200 papers at scholarly conference in the United States, Canada, England, Scotland, and Europe.
+Professor Ruffo Fiore has a prolific publication record with four internationally recognized books, including Donne’s Petrarchism: A Comparative View, and Niccolo’ Machiavelli.
+She was awarded a $65,000 grant from the National Endowment for the Humanities and additional grant support from USF for the compilation of a monumental and international acclaimed 3,000 item, 850 page Annotated Bibliography of Modern Scholarship on Niccolo’ Machiavelli.
+She has published numerous refereed articles and book chapters in English and Italian and has presented over 200 papers at scholarly conferences in the United States, Canada, England, Scotland, and Europe.
 Her on-going projects include a comprehensive study of Renaissance Humanism and the Education of Women in the Italian Courts and Image, Imagining, and Imagination in the Political Writings of Niccolo’ Machiavelli.
-She continues to do scholarly research and writing on Dante, Boccaccio, Petrarch, on the Humanities in contemporary society, and the concept of genius as reflected in the early modern period, and most recently has added Montaigne to her list of favorite writers.
+She continues to do scholarly research and writing on Dante, Boccaccio, Petrarch, on the Humanities in contemporary society, the concept of genius as reflected in the early modern period, and most recently has added Montaigne to her list of favorite writers.

-Classical, medieval, and early modern comparative literature; interdisciplinary literary studies; women writers; the contextual and contemporary ramifications of classical and early modern humanistic and pedagogical philosophy
+Classical, medieval, and early modern comparative literature; interdisciplinary literary studies; women writers; the contextual and contemporary ramifications of classical and early modern humanistic thought and pedagogical practice